cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 ### Pinning through cabal

-If you need library xyz (you put it in your cabal file and entering the shell fails) and it doesn't have a Nix file, you can also pin it by running `cabal2nix` directly on the GitHub repository and saving that in a file like:
+If you need library xyz (you put it in your cabal file and entering the shell fails) and it doesn't have a Nix file, you can also pin it by running `cabal2nix` directly on the GitHub repository.
+For example, to pin the lastest commit:
 ```
 cabal2nix https://github.com/owner/xyz > nix/xyz.nix
 ```
-for the lastest or
+or for a specific commit:
 ```
 cabal2nix https://github.com/owner/xyz --revision abcd1234 > nix/xyz.nix
 ```
-for a specific commit.

-Then just override that in your `default.nix`:
+Then edit your overrides:
 ```
 ...
   overrides = self: super: {